 Existing law requires the Public Utilities Commission of Nevada to: (1) determine, on or before October 1, 2018, whether it is in the public interest to establish by regulation biennial targets for the procurement of energy storage systems by certain electric utilities; and (2) if the Commission determines that it is in the public interest to establish such targets, adopt regulations establishing biennial targets for the procurement of energy storage systems by certain electric utilities.
 (NRS 704.795, 704.796) Existing regulations, with certain exceptions, establish progressively larger targets for the procurement of energy storage systems by certain electric utilities, culminating in a requirement that certain electric utilities procure energy storage systems capable of storing not less than 1,000 megawatts of electric power by December 31, 2030.
 Existing regulations also require the Commission to review the existing biennial energy storage targets when it reviews the resource plan submitted by an electric utility and determine whether the targets should be altered.
-(Section 10 of LCB File No. R106-19) Section 3 of this bill requires that the Commission establish biennial targets that deliver the greatest benefits to the customers of the electric utility in relation to the costs of the procurement of the energy storage systems.
-Section 7.5 of this bill requires the Commission, not later than November 1, 2022, to: (1) reevaluate the existing biennial targets for the procurement of energy storage systems by certain electric utilities in regulations and to make any revisions to the targets which the Commission determines to be in the public interest; and (2) submit a report to the Legislative Commission concerning the reevaluation.
-Section 9 of this bill removes the obsolete provision that requires the Commission to determine whether to adopt regulations to establish the biennial targets by October 1, 2018, given that those regulations have been adopted.
-Section [3] 3.5 of this bill makes a conforming change to remove a reference relating to the removal of this obsolete provision.
+(Section 10 of LCB File No. R106-19) Section 7.5 of this bill requires the Commission, not later than November 1, 2022, to: (1) reevaluate the existing biennial targets for the procurement of energy storage systems by certain electric utilities in regulations and to make any revisions to the targets which the Commission determines to be in the public interest; and (2) submit a report to the Legislative Commission concerning the reevaluation.
+Section 9 of this bill removes an obsolete provision that requires the Commission to determine whether to adopt regulations to establish the biennial targets by October 1, 2018, given that those regulations have been adopted.
+Section 3 of this bill makes a conforming change to remove a reference to this obsolete provision.

-Section 5 of this bill prohibits a person from installing an electrochemical energy storage system unless the person holds a valid license [as an electrical contractor] in the classification required to perform such work and, for installations occurring on property other than a residential property after July 1, 2022, [certain additional professional qualifications relating to the installation of energy storage systems.] ensures that the installation is performed by or under the direct supervision of a person who holds a certificate demonstrating the successful completion of the Energy Storage and Microgrid Training and Certification program.
+Section 5 of this bill prohibits a person from installing an energy storage system unless the person holds a valid license as an electrical contractor and, for installations occurring on property other than a residential property after July 1, 2022, certain additional professional qualifications relating to the installation of energy storage systems.
 Section 6 of this bill provides that a violation of the provisions of section 5 is grounds for disciplinary action by the State Contractors' Board.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
-DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: